tonyhaunschmidt/GA-PROJECT-3-/README.md

 ## PLANNING
 As this was our first project working in a group of more than two, we all felt that planning was going to be an important step in the project in order to all be behind a shared vision of what we want the final outcome to look like as well as giving us the ability to seperate the work into different tasks that can be done by us individually.

-During our first meeting which was to brainstorm ideas and decide on a general concept in which to run with, my idea was selected in addition to me adopting a team leader role.
+During our first meeting which was to pitch ideas to each other and decide on a general concept in which to run with, my idea was selected in addition to me adopting a team leader role.
 That night I spent time wireframing the front-end of the application to demonstrate the user experience and to help my project co-workers and I get behind a shared vision.
 Once I had the general front-end planned out I spent time creating a first draft data structure that we would need in the back-end in order to make it work.

 {detailed wireframe}